Al Gore predicted that Earth’s “ice caps” would melt away by 2014.

 Last September 21, as the Northern Hemisphere tilted away from the sun, scientists reported with unprecedented distress that the North Polar ice cap is “falling off a cliff.”
 One study estimated that it could be completely gone during summer in less than 22 years.
 Another new study, to be presented by U.S. Navy researchers later this week, warns it could happen in as little as 7 years.

-Here, Gore refers to a National Oceanic and Atmospheric Association (NOAA) announcement and two different climate studies, one of which became the source for his most aggressive statements.
-On 21 September, NOAA did announce that sea ice had hit its lowest recorded point in history.
+Here, Gore referred to a National Oceanic and Atmospheric Association (NOAA) announcement and two different climate studies, one of which became the source for his most aggressive statements.
+On 21 September 2007, NOAA did announce that sea ice had hit its lowest recorded point in history.

-The second, more aggressive estimate for when summer sea ice will disappear in the Arctic comes from a conference talk at the 2007 American Geophysical Fall Meeting — which was done by researchers associated with the Naval Postgraduate School, and was presented later that week.
+The second, more aggressive estimate for when summer sea ice would disappear in the Arctic came from a conference talk at the 2007 American Geophysical Fall Meeting, which was undertaken by researchers associated with the Naval Postgraduate School and was presented later that week.
 The BBC reported that the study did make the prediction that Gore claimed:

 Scientists in the US have presented one of the most dramatic forecasts yet for the disappearance of Arctic sea ice.